Cyclic isogenies of elliptic curves over fixed quadratic fields: Searching for convenient quadratic fields

 The third filter here has been employed to enable the `No growth in plus-part' method explained in \Cref{sec:methods_overview} to successfully deal with the case of $163$, which is otherwise a difficult case to surmount.
 Values $d$ surviving these filters are the `convenient' values mentioned in the Introduction, since the subsequent task of determining all $\Q(\sqrt{d})$-rational points on the finitely many resulting modular curves is made somewhat easier to carry out.

 The search algorithm is implemented as \path{search_convenient_d} in \path{sage_code/utils.py}; running it for the range described above yields 133 convenient values of $d$, the smallest of which is $-9946$, the largest is $9995$, and only 26 of which are negative.
+One possible explanation for the paucity of negative values is that the elliptic modular curve $X_0(49)$ has positive rank over the vast majority of imaginary quadratic fields in our range ($5{,}434$ out of $6{,}083$), while it has rank zero over the majority of real quadratic fields in the range ($4{,}610$ out of $6{,}082$).
+This means that the value $7^3 = 343$ appears in $\MF^f(\Q(\sqrt{d}))$ far more often for negative values of $d$ than for positive values, and hence (because we do not have a description of all quadratic points on $X_0(343)$) is deemed not convenient by Condition (2) above.
+We know no good reason why one would expect the rank of $X_0(49)$ over quadratic fields to behave thus.